-The different collision types with probably result in different impact places on the body, for some types caused by the car and for others by the two-wheeler.
+The different collision types will probably result in different impact places on the body, for some types caused by the car and for others by the two-wheeler.
 This may cause different injury patterns.

-This paragraph mainly deals with the car-to-bicycle, car-to-moped, heavy goods vehicle-to-bicycle and heavy goods vehicle-to-moped accident types.
+This paragragh mainly deals with the car-to-bicycle, car-to-moped, heavy goods vehicle-to-bicycle and heavy goods vehicle-te-moped accident types.
 As far as possible, collision type or impacted sites of two-wheelers and its opponents are given, as specified in the different accident studies.
 Comparison of the results of these different studies is clearly limited due to sampling differences as mentioned earlier.

-2.3.2.
-GREAT BRITAIN
+2.3.1.
+Great Britain

-Whitaker [15] gives a summary of impact sites on motorized two-wheelers.
+Whitaker [15] gives a summary of impact sites on motorized twowheelers.
 Frontal impacts occur in 59%, followed by lateral impacts in 38% of the cases.